NCAR/finn/README.md

 To verify that the image is created, type `docker image ls`.  `finn` should be listed as a REPOSITORY (specified by `-t finn` option).

 :information_source:  An image is a template to do the work.
 The data for the application (fire detection and burned area) itself won't be attached with the image.
 A container is a specific instance made out of an image.
-It behave like an semi-independent computer stored inside a computer.
+It behave like a semi-independent computer stored inside a computer.
 You do your work in a container.
 By default, the work you do will be saved in container.
 In FINN application, we customize our container to let it store the data outside of container, so that data can exists independent of life of the container.

 ### Manage the Docker container